European Common Training Test for Ski Instructors (CTT)

 - At least 1 AVD must be successfully recovered

 - Search zone limited to a maximum area of 50 metres x 50 metres

 - Maximum time allowed to retrieve the AVD is 8 minutes

 What does this mean for ski instructors in Europe?

 The CTT put in place by the European Commission aims to “improve the opportunities of instructors throughout the member states.
 It should work to uphold the high standard of professionals across Europe and ensure important skills regarding safety and environmental knowledge are maintained.
 The mutual opportunity for nations to run and organize the CTT will improve equality surrounding the test.
-This should make the test fairer and more available to instructors across all areas of Europe.
+This should make the test fairer and more available to instructors across all areas of the EU.

 This improved and consistent method of recognizing the qualification will increase the mobility of high-level instructors to work throughout Europe, making the most of the “single market.”